 1) Figure out who is going.

 A road trip is only as awesome as the people you share it with. [<—Tweet this.]
-I love travelling with my hubby.
+I love travelling with Adam.
 We make a great team in the car.
 He likes to do the driving.
 I like to do the Yelp’ing, hotel booking, sandwich-making, and navigating.
 Make sure that the group is compatible by doing a mini road trip before embarking on something longer.
 The last thing you want is to deal with grouchy people and contention for hours a day with no room to hide from it all.

 2) Determine the level of spontaneity.